Charlie Blackmon Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.83).
+- The Braves' 3.83 team ERA ranks third across all MLB pitching staffs.

-- Braves pitchers combine to give up the fewest home runs in baseball (134 total, one per game).
+- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).

-- The right-hander's last appearance came on Tuesday against the New York Mets, when he tossed 5 1/3 innings, surrendering one earned run while giving up two hits.
+- The righty's most recent time out came on Wednesday against the New York Mets, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.